content-services/zest/release/docs/ContainerContainerDistributionResponse.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetPulpLastUpdated

-`func (o *ContainerContainerDistributionResponse) GetPulpLastUpdated() time.Time`

-GetPulpLastUpdated returns the PulpLastUpdated field if non-nil, zero value otherwise.

-### GetPulpLastUpdatedOk

-`func (o *ContainerContainerDistributionResponse) GetPulpLastUpdatedOk() (*time.Time, bool)`

-GetPulpLastUpdatedOk returns a tuple with the PulpLastUpdated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpLastUpdated

-`func (o *ContainerContainerDistributionResponse) SetPulpLastUpdated(v time.Time)`

-SetPulpLastUpdated sets PulpLastUpdated field to given value.

-### HasPulpLastUpdated

-`func (o *ContainerContainerDistributionResponse) HasPulpLastUpdated() bool`

-HasPulpLastUpdated returns a boolean if a field has been set.

 ### GetPrn

 `func (o *ContainerContainerDistributionResponse) GetPrn() string`